Bennotsi-MTG/Doomsday-Codex/doomsday-timespiral.md

 2. You need 2 Burning Wishes, one for Time Spiral, one for Tendrils of Agony
 3. Additional cantrips can lower the manacost if you can replace either IU or some of the BWs in the pile with LEDs
 4. Instead of lowering the mana cost by adding LEDs you might as well include cards like Silence/Chain of Vapor/Slaughter Pact/Lotus Petal
+5. These examples intentially do not use TW or AoI.
+Both of these work badly with Time Spiral as they remove cards from the game that are needed to ensure your card count reaches seven post TS.